BAMresearch/SyFoS/docs/source/parameters.rst

 Tip-Sample distance
 -------------------

 For all theories, describing the different regimes of a force distance curve the true tip sample distance needs to be known.
-During the regime of attractive forces, the cantilever deflects towards the sample surface by :math:`δ`, thereby decreasing the tip sample distance :math:`ζ` additionally to the z-pizo displacement :math:`Z:ζ=δ−Z`.
-During the contact or the repulsive regime, the tip sample distance :math:`ζ` should be 0, but it is actually increased by the deformation :math:`D` that is caused by the contact between tip and sample: :math:`D=Z−δ`.
+During the regime of attractive forces, the cantilever deflects towards the sample surface by :math:`δ`, thereby decreasing the tip sample distance :math:`ζ` additionally to the z-pizo displacement, as described by equation :eq:`tip sample distance`.
+During the contact or the repulsive regime, the tip sample distance :math:`ζ` should be 0, but it is actually increased by the deformation :math:`D` that is caused by the contact between tip and sample, see equation :eq:`deformation`.

 In SyFoS :math:`ζ` and :math:`D` are calculated continuously for each iterative step.
 Only between JTC and contact the tip sample distance is assumed to be zero.
 This is a simplification but since this part of the data is not relevant for any automated analysis the effect of this simplification is neglectable.